webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/CompTIA_Security+SY0-601.md

 - **Reports**: Formal documents summarizing findings or incidents.
 - **Event Logs**: Records of events or actions taken on a system or network.
 - **Interviews**: Gathered statements from individuals involved in or witness to an incident.
+- **Order of Volatility**: A strategy for collecting evidence by prioritizing volatile data sources that are more likely to change or be lost.
+1. Registers, Cache.
+2. RAM: Routing Table, ARP Cache, Process Table, Kernel Stastics, Memory.
+3. Temporary File Systems.
+4. Disk.
+5. Remote Logging and Monitoring Data that is Relevant to the System in Question.
+6. Physical Configuration, Network Topology.
+7. Archival Media.
 - **Acquisition**:
-- **Order of Volatility**: A strategy for collecting evidence by prioritizing volatile data sources that are more likely to change or be lost.
 - **Disk**: Collecting data from storage devices.
 - **Random-Access Memory (RAM)**: Capturing data from a computer's memory.
 - **Swap/Pagefile**: Acquiring data from virtual memory.